CitrixLab/Tripmatic/README.md

 **Instructions:**

 Option 1.
-Download localy in your computer:
+Download locally on your computer:

    ```bash
    1. Click "<> Code"